fabricethilaw/notable-ui-compose/README.md

-# Notable UI - Ui Kits for Compose (Work in progress)
+# Notable UI - ui component samples for Compose (Work in progress)
 <img src="readme/samples_montage.gif" alt="Notable UI - More Compose Samples" width="824" />

 This repository contains a set of individual Android Studio projects to help you build common ui patterns with Jetpack Compose toolkit in Android.
 Each sample demonstrates a different use case.